Did you recently parlay a press release into a full feature story?

 Read her entire article about how to Extend Your Audience After Good Publicity.

 Blog about it: If your company has a blog, this is the perfect place to write an article about the article.
 Don’t pull the published piece into your blog in its entirety.
 Instead, pull sections and briefly quote the article with links back to the publication’s website.
 You don’t want to miss the implied endorsement of the publication that wrote about your business, or it will just be another blog post written by you instead of by a knowledgeable staffer at the industry or consumer publication.
 Remember to optimize your blog post for Local SEO.
+This helps potential customers discover your business.
+A lot of local searches originate from non-locals who are searching for a business like yours, and with local SEO done right, your business can capture that audience.
+This is important for all businesses who are looking to appeal to locals.
+For example, it is a key aspect of dental marketing.
 Your URL, title, headers, meta description and the article itself should include your city or region and the target keyword of the page they describe.
 This tells Google what geographical location the page is relevant to and helps them index your page accordingly.
 Need more help optimizing your online content for search engines?
 Head to oadesignservices.co.uk.

 Link on Social Media: Use your company Twitter, Facebook and LinkedIn account to post links to the article.
 Make sure you select the proper thumbnail before you hit submit.
 I find that it is better to log into them separately rather than trying to save time and posting once for all three mediums.
 It’s just that what LinkedIn can show, versus Facebook — or the 140 characters of Twitter — is vastly different.
 Also the make up of the audiences on the three mediums also varies.
 While the subject and message is the same, you’ll want to modify the actual comment before you link to match the medium.